Reading Time: 12 minutes

 Let’s begin by building a Mule application:

 After choosing the defaults when prompted you should have the skeleton of a Mule app.
-Before we can begin writing our we need to add the Twilio and Zuora modules to our project.
+Before we can begin writing our integration we need to add the Twilio and Zuora modules to our project.
 First add the repository for MuleForge:

 And then add the following dependencies under the dependencies section: